statmike/vertex-ai-mlops/Applied Forecasting/readme.md

 **Notes**

-TODO:
+---
+ToDo:
+- [ ] Describe the data source in the readme file
-- full update pass to bring this project up to standards of 05 and others
+- [ ] full update pass to bring this project up to standards of 05 and others: formatting, links to console for review, setup (installs), gcs and bq naming follows SERIES, EXPERIMENT
-- parameterize examples with consideration for use case where dataset may have too many time series to plot - subset
+- [ ] parameterize examples with consideration for use case where dataset may have too many time series to plot - subset of total with parameter
-- Turn 8 into solution: register component to artifact registry and build pipelines
+- [ ] Turn 8 into solution: register components to artifact registry and build pipelines dynamically
-- add Bokeh plot to each example
+- [ ] add Bokeh plot to each example